 - Patrons acknowledge the venue may be required by law to provide this contact information to public health officers on request.

 - The venue will not share this contact information with any third party other than the relevant health authority and will not use the information for promotional purposes.

-- Tickets will be issued in a digital, PDF format, and will be sent by email to the ticket purchaser, not to each individual.
+- Tickets will be issued in a digital, PDF format, and will be sent by email to the ticket purchaser.

 - Patrons must either print their PDF ticket/s or ensure their ticket/s are available on their phones for scanning.